infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/ContactApi.md

 <a id="createcontactlinktypeusingpost"></a>
 # **CreateContactLinkTypeUsingPOST**
-> ContactLinkType CreateContactLinkTypeUsingPOST (CreateContactLinkTypeRequest request)
+> ContactLinkType CreateContactLinkTypeUsingPOST (CreateContactLinkTypeRequest createContactLinkTypeRequest)

 Create a Contact Link type